-Figure 7 also shows that as the number of servers increased, throughput also increased when the number of clients surpassed the number of servers.
+throughput decreased as the number of clients were increased beyond the same number of servers.
+For example, throughput remained essentially unchanged as long as the number of clients was less than the number of servers.
+These results demonstrate that the Round Robin load balancing strategy implemented by Cygnus incurs no overhead beyond the first request.
+In particular, Cygnus no longer participates in subsequent client requests after it binds a client to a given object group member via the Round Robin load balancing strategy.
+Figure 7 also shows how as the number of servers were increased, throughput also increased when the number of clients surpassed the number of servers.
 For example, when the number of clients is 8, the throughput with 4 servers is more than the throughput with 2 servers.